 - Fixed several UI issues

 - On Android app, if you create a Link Aggregation Group and assign the LAG to one of your existing local networks, all the rules and IP reservations on the local network will be lost.
-This issue will be fixed on the next android app release.
+This issue is already fixed on the latest android app release.